brucestull/personal-assistant/notes/00_commands_and_links.md

 ### Starting Services in Order
 1. `redis-server`: Start Redis server.
 It may already be running.
 1. `celery -A config worker --loglevel=info`: Start Celery worker with info logging.
 Keep this running in a separate terminal, if needed.
+1. `celery -A config beat --loglevel=info`: Start Celery beat scheduler with info logging.
+Keep this running in a separate terminal, if needed.
 1. `python manage.py runserver`: Start Django development server.

 ### Redis